m3db/m3/docs/architecture/engine.md

 ### Flushing

-As discussed in the [architecture](engine.md#architecture) section, writes that being actively buffered / compressed in-memory are periodically flushed to disk.
-The frequency of these flushes is dictated by the configured blocksize, and whenever a given block is sealed and no longer writable a corresponding flush will be triggered which will generate the relevant [fileset files](#engine.md#fileset-files).
+As discussed in the [architecture](engine.md#architecture) section, writes that are being actively buffered / compressed in-memory are periodically flushed to disk.
+The frequency of these flushes is dictated by the configured blocksize and whenever a given block is sealed and no longer writable a corresponding flush will be triggered which will generate the relevant [fileset files](#engine.md#fileset-files).
 The no longer needed in-memory datastructures will then be removed from memory in the subsequent tick.